 Alice

 Alice, which became the standard spelling in the 1200s, ranked in the English top 10 through the seventeenth century.
-Even though it declined over the next century, Alice did not fall below the top 20.
-The name remained extremely common even at its lowest point.
+Even though it declined over the next century, Alice did not fall below the top 20; the name remained extremely common even at its lowest point.

 It all changed after the birth of Queen Victoria's daughter, Princess Alice Maud Mary, in 1843.
 That brought Alice back into the top 10 by 1860.
 Shortly afterward, Lewis Carroll wrote his novels Alice's Adventures in Wonderland and Alice Through the Looking Glass.
-Alice also made its way to the United States and other English-speaking nations.
-The name ranked in the American top 20 through the 1920s.
+Alice also made its way to the United States and other English-speaking nations; the name ranked in the American top 20 through the 1920s.

 Alice's decline in the United States attributed to more than just over-popularity.
 First, there was the long-suffering housewife in the 1950s television series The Honeymooners.
-Second, parents in the late twentieth century associated the name with diner waitresses.
+Second, parents in the late twentieth century associated the name with diner servers.
 However, these associations never pushed Alice completely out of fashion.
 Even at its lowest point in the 1990s and early 2000s, Alice never ranked below the American top 500.

 Alice returned to the New Zealand top 100 in the late 1970s and the Australian and English top 100 during the 1980s.
-It took longer for Alice to return elsewhere in the English-speaking world.
+However, it took longer for Alice to return elsewhere in the English-speaking world.
 It did not return to the Canadian top 100 until 2010.
 Alice reappeared in the American top 100 four years later.

 Alice is now used in several European languages.
 These include Belgian, Czech, French, Irish, Italian, Dutch, Portuguese, Scottish, Spanish, Swedish, and Swiss.
 Alice has seen use in Brazil and Chile, too.

 The name may have declined a few times, but Alice was always well-used among English-speakers.
 The titular character of Alice's Adventures in Wonderland has also lived on through reprinted copies of the novel and film adaptations such as Walt Disney's 1951 animated classic.
-These all makes Alice a truly timeless classic that will continue its widespread usage for years to come.
+These all make Alice a truly timeless classic that will continue its widespread usage for years to come.

 VARIANTS: